felixblaschke/simple_animations/tool/templates/doc/stateless_animation.md

 ### Working with child widgets

 Animations are highly demanding because parts of your apps are recomputed many times per second.
-It's important to keep these computions as low as possible.
+It's important to keep these computations as low as possible.

 **Image the following scenario:** There is a `Container` with a colored background.
 Inside the `Container` is a `Text`.
 Now we want to animate the background color.
 There is no need to recompute the `Text` because the animation only effects the `Container` color.

 In that scenario we have static `Text` widget.
-Only the `Container` need to be update on each frame.
+Only the `Container` need to be updated on each frame.
 We can set the static widget as a `child` parameter.
 In our `builder` function we receive that child widget and can use it inside our animated scene. **This way the child widget is only computed once.**

 @code tool/templates/code/stateless_animation/pa_child.dart